harness/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-delivery-faqs.md

 Basic, canary, and blue green.

-The Rolling strategy doesn't suit Azure Web App deployments as they are use slots for staging and production environments.
+The Rolling strategy doesn't suit Azure Web App deployments, as they use slots for staging and production environments.
 The Rolling strategy uses a single environment and roll out a new app version incrementally.

 #### What limitations are there?